menakaj/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 #### Outbound connection configurations (`spec.outbound`)

 In the `spec.outbound` section, you can define `serviceReferences`.
-To define `serviceReferences`, you can use the service references generated in the Internal Marketplace when creating a service connection.
+To define `serviceReferences`, you can use the service references generated in the Service Catalog when creating a service connection.
 To copy the [outbound connection configurations](https://wso2.com/choreo/docs/develop-components/sharing-and-reusing-services/#sharing-and-reusing-services), see the inline developer guide that is available when you create a connection.

 The `serviceReferences` schema has a specific structure and contains the following details: